StopwatchString/DebugWindow/README.md

 - In the case that you use the GLFW version, copy glfw3.lib from /lib and link against it in your main project.
 Also check that you copied /include/GLFW/ from this project as well

 CMakeLists.txt supporting add_subdirectory() will come soon.

+## TODO
+-Visibility toggle
+-More generic menu options like Vsync
+-Lots more fields from Imgui and Implot
+-Data exporting from plots
+-Plot configuration options in interface
+-Return optional mutexes from fields like Button that function like callbacks -Support for multiple windows at once